-Shy, you ask?
-Nut a bit.
 Diamond Foods has come out of its shell.
 While the company still sells plenty of walnuts, peanuts, almonds, and other varieties of nuts, primarily under the Diamond and Emerald brands, snacks are a growing part of its business.
 Diamond Foods sells microwave popcorn under the Pop Secret brand and Kettle brand potato chips.
 The snack food maker sells its products to food retailers: Wal-Mart and Costco combined account for about 30% of sales.
 Non-retail nut customers include food processors, restaurants, bakeries and food service operators.
-The company was founded in 1912 as Diamond Walnut Growers.
+The company was founded in 1912 as Diamond Walnut Growers and is being acquired by fellow snack maker Synder's-Lance.

 San Francisco-based Diamond Foods has production facilities in California, Indiana, Oregon, Wisconsin, and Norwich, England.
 In addition to US markets, it also does business internationally, mainly in the UK, Germany, Spain, the Netherlands, Turkey, Japan, and South Korea.
 The company rings up more than three-quarters of its sales in the US, and about 15% in Europe.